Words and terms used in the world of From The Waters.

 The capital city of Tharoph.

-The three different kinds of Aeternia-driven matches.
+The three different kinds of aetri-driven matches.
 These matches are colloquially called locks and represent predetermined connections between two or more aelinuans.
 The one who initiates these matches is the originator and known as the lock and the recipient of the match is considered the key.
 The three matches are mind, body and essence.

 The training courtyard in the Aelin City Barracks.